rundherum/pymia/docs/pymia.data.rst

 ================================

 This data package provides data handling functionality for machine learning (especially deep learning) projects.
-The concept of the evaluation package is illustrated in the figure below.
+The concept of the data package is illustrated in the figure below.

 .. image:: ./images/fig-data.png
   :width: 800